 Michael (or GeekAttorney on X and other social media platforms) is the Founding Partner at Lee Law PLLC and represents some of the biggest names in the world of luxury goods companies, YouTube, streaming, and entertainment.
 He has successfully litigated high profile intellectual property matters across the United States with these cases leading to hundreds of millions of dollars in settlements and judgments.
 Michael helps companies protect themselves and their creations through intellectual property registration, enforcement, licensing and litigation.

-For well over a decade, Michael has focused his practice on all aspects of intellectual property matters including registration, licensing, protecting, and enforcing the rights of trademark and copyright owners.
+Michael focuses his practice on all aspects of intellectual property matters including registration, licensing, protecting, and enforcing the rights of trademark and copyright owners.
 Michael has vast experience creating, implementing and overseeing brand protection programs for some of the most prestigious luxury, technology, entertainment, and gaming companies in the world.
-Michael also focuses his practice on esports and developing up-and-coming comic book artists, game developers, musicians and other start-ups.
+Michael also focuses his practice on streaming and developing up-and-coming artists, game developers, musicians, and other start-ups.
 He helps these companies formulate a business model including corporate organization, drafts necessary contracts and documents, and advises on brand protection.

 Michael joins the firm as a Founding Partner after previously working at Morrison & Lee LLP and Gibney, Anthony & Flaherty, LLP.
 While at Gibney, Michael was a Partner in the Intellectual Property and Emerging Businesses groups.
 Prior to being a Partner at Gibney, Michael was an Associate at the firm of Sargoy, Stein, Rosen & Shapiro, LLP protecting the intellectual property rights of major music, motion picture, and tech companies.